How to Play Your First TFT Match

 In general, attack speed is better early game, and raw burst is better later game.
 Single target abilities are better early game, AoE abilities are better late game.

-I’ll give an example.
-In the early game, Caitlyn can be very strong – since there are less pieces on the board, she can execute an important enemy with her ability.
-In the late game, her ability is less likely to hit an enemy carry, making her ability less powerful.
+In the early game, Nomsy can be very strong – since there are less pieces on the board, she can deal a lot of single target damage on an important enemy with her ability to melt a front liner.

 Should I give my tanks items or my back line?

 It’s good to have a mix of both tank items and damage items.
-Most team comps will have a strongest damage and tank unit.
+Most team comps will have a strongest damage carry and tank unit.
 By having 3 items on each, you’re maximizing your item potential.

 As you get more champions and items, you can continue spreading them based on what you need.